-What Trauma Really Means
+What Trauma Really Means And Why Healing Trauma Looks Different for Everyone

 When people hear "trauma," they often picture extreme events — war, assault, disasters.
 But trauma is far more nuanced.
 Trauma is any experience that overwhelms your capacity to cope and leaves a lasting imprint on your nervous system.
 That can mean childhood emotional neglect.
 A painful breakup.
 A car accident.
 Systemic racism.
 Bullying.
 Medical procedures.
 Witnessing someone else's suffering.
-The spectrum is wide, and no experience should be minimized.

 Bessel van der Kolk famously wrote that "the body keeps the score."
 Trauma isn't just a memory — it's a physiological state.
 It rewires how your nervous system responds to stress, relationships, and safety.
 That's why you might feel suddenly flooded with emotion in a situation that seems objectively minor, or why you go numb when you want to feel present.
-Trauma symptoms often show up as hypervigilance, sleep disturbance, emotional dysregulation, disconnection from the body, and difficulties in close relationships.

 Why Talking Isn't Always Enough